AzD3v/Paradise-Guide/README.md

 # Paradise-Guide

 A simple tourism activities academic project (focused on web security).
-Allows users to register and login, search and reserve any kind of touristic activities and interact with them by leaving comment.
-The back-end allows administrators to accept or decline such reserves.
+Allows users to register and login, search by name and location and reserve any kind of touristic activities and interact with them by leaving comment.

+The back-end allows admin to accept or decline such reserves.
+Each admin has his own separate working area, where he can filter out the activities offer by name and location, like at the client search.

 # What I Learned